 Softube Tube Delay – Mr Personality

 Reminiscent of a vintage radio perhaps, the interface for Softube’s Tube Delay is pretty and well laid out, and in the non-typical styling of most VST delay units, the GUI is more akin to a guitar pedal than a studio rack device.
-Following the on-screen indicators, you have an interesting duel-drive control setup.
-The top dial affects the dry signal output, the bottom is the delay saturation.
+Following the on-screen indicators, you have an interesting dual-drive control setup.
+The top dial affects the dry signal output, and the bottom is the delay saturation.
 It’s a cool system that allows semi-parallel saturation effects on your signal – amazing on guitar and bass.

 The interface is a little dinky on my HD monitor, a scaling option would be nice.
 There is a totally pointless setup menu containing a single entry allowing you to disable the value display – requiring a total DAW reboot.
 Just dumb.

-Tube Delay has a wonderful warmth without the massive wall of sound you typically get from thickening up delays.
+Tube Delay has a wonderful warmth without the massive wall of sound you typically get from thickening-up delays.
 It looks more retro than it sounds, but the benefit is you can further add reverb and chorus to achieve that rockabilly or surf guitar tone you’re looking for without risking too much blurring or mud from this stage of your FX chain.
 The device falls short of the performance possibilities of a Roland Space Echo, but as a set-and-forget element in your guitar template, this is a strong consideration.